Supereeeee/WFFGAN/README.md

 ## How To Test
 · Refer to ./options/test for the configuration file of the model to be tested and prepare the testing data.

-· The pre-trained models have been palced in ./experiments/pretrained_models/
+· The pre-trained models have been palced in ./experiments/pretrained_models/ floder.

 · You can test the results of PSNR-oriented WFFGAN by running the follwing codes:
 ```